 Hence,

 Therefore, there exist scalars $ C^I_{ij}, C^{\hat a}_{ij}\in \R$ such that

 as required. \end{proof}

-\subsection{Examples of $\Ag$-simple groups}
+\subsection{Examples of \texorpdfstring{\(\ \Ag\)}{}-simple groups}

-Even though Definition \ref{def:A-simple} seems technical and difficult to verify in examples, we show below that there is an abundant number of metabelian nilpotent groups which are $\Ag$-simple.
+Although Definition \ref{def:A-simple} may appear technical and difficult to check in practice, we show below that many metabelian nilpotent groups are $\Ag$-simple.
 We point out that a necessary condition for $\G$ to be $\Ag$-simple is that

 Indeed, this conclusion follows since the vectors $Y_1, \dots, Y_n\in \Laa$ in Definition \ref{def:A-simple} satisfy $Y_i \notin \Z(\Lag)$.
 The above inequality can be equivalently written as